What Are Demurrage, Detention And Per Diem? International Shipping Delay Charges Explained

 Shipping Delay Charges: The Storage Misconception

 When it comes to clearance delays, importers, as well as exporters seem to throw around three terms interchangeably: demurrage, detention, and per diem.
 From common usage, it may seem like they all mean storage when they, in fact, do not.
 If your international shipment stays beyond a certain amount of allowed free time at a site, you face storage charges.
 That includes ports, airline terminals, rail facilities or a bonded warehouse.
 The storage fee compensates the facility for the use of their space and equipment, i.e. a container taking up space or blocking processing.
-The amount of free days and the charge for storage will differ from one facility to another.
+The number of free days and the charge for storage will differ from one facility to another.
 This is often also based on the volume you or your freight forwarder is passing through the facility.

 The Different Shipping Delay Charges Explained: Demurrage, Detention And Per Diem